 Trade in your clunky winter boots for a pair of summer sandals

-this winter and spend time soaking up the sun in the
+during spring break and spend time soaking up the sun in the

 Caribbean!
 This year’s Cultural Immersion Program has partnered